 “No, I think they’re sticking with twenty dead, mostly seniors, and dozens more being treated with smoke inhalation.
 I wish no one got hurt but, really, it couldn’t have run more smoothly,” Wolfgang said, flashing a devilish grin.

-Wolfgang continued: “Horace, as my most trusted confidant, I will soon require your direct assistance.
+Wolfgang continued: “Horatio, as my most trusted confidant, I will soon require your direct assistance.
 I just can’t tell you everything yet.”

-After a pause, “I look forward to hearing whatever you can share, sir.
+After a pause, Horatio said, “I look forward to hearing whatever you can share, sir.
 I dare say, I hope there’s a brilliant resolution to these tragic events.
-I had trouble sleeping last night, but I have faith in you, as I always have,” Horace said, not knowing exactly what his boss had done.
+I had trouble sleeping last night, but I have faith in you, as I always have.”
+He did not know exactly what his boss had done.

 “And I appreciate your loyal service.
 You will be greatly awarded, especially once we gain control of that island.
 You know I will own that island?”